CaseyAMeakin/WebScraping/README.md

 # WebScraping

-Webscraping routines for Rotten Tomatoes (RT) and Movie Review Query Engine (MRQE).
-These python routines depend on Beautiful Soup (bs4) and natural language toolkit (nltk).
+Webscraping routines for personal projects.
+These python routines depend on Beautiful Soup (bs4) and natural langu\
+age toolkit (nltk).

 Some wrapper code has been written to do SQL queries on a database to facilitate storing the scraped data.
-Currently wrapped around SQLite3.
+Currently wrapped around SQLite3 for simplicity (Note: update this to use MySql instead).

 #### RottenTomatoes (RT)